The R.E.D. Album: Release and promotion

 From 2009, the album suffered numerous delays, rescheduled a remarkable 10 times.
 The first release date for the album was set for December 1, 2009, but was pushed back to December 8, 2009.
 However, that date would also be later changed to December 15, 2009, and it was moved back once more to February 16, 2010, reportedly due to Dr. Dre needing more time to finish production for the album.
 The next confirming date for the album was set to be released on June 15, 2010, but was changed to June 29, 2010.

 The next release date for the album was listed as July 6, 2010, but at this time Game delayed the release date himself, because he wanted to release the album on August 24, 2010, in order to dedicated to a Los Angeles Lakers player Kobe Bryant.
-He stated he chose the date to be released on August 24, which causes him to get caught up during the 2010 NBA Finals frenzy and was inspired by his home team hero Kobe Bryant, but later the date would be pushed back as well.
+He stated he chose the date to be released on August 24, which causes him to get caught up during the 2010 NBA Finals frenzy and was inspired by Bryant, but later the date would be pushed back as well.

-On May 5, 2011, after over two years of delays, it was officially confirmed by Game and Interscope Records executive Jimmy Iovine the album would be officially released for the date of August 2011, and it would not be pushed back any further.
+On May 5, 2011, after over two years of delays, it was officially confirmed by Game and Iovine the album would be officially released for the date of August 2011, and it would not be pushed back any further.
 On May 17, 2011, Game announced via Twitter; he had just finished a conference call with Jimmy Iovine and Interscope Records, then he went on and officially confirmed the album would be officially released on August 23, 2011.
 Unlike in what was happening in the past, Game promised the new date given would be permanent.

 Before the album's official release, Game admitted and told Billboard; he delayed the release of the album to cause maximum disruption to his hip-hop rivals, stating he wanted to drop the album right in the middle of Jay-Z and Kanye West's collaboration Watch the Throne and Lil Wayne's Tha Carter IV, saying it was his ingenious plan.